 EmPRISE Robotics Laboratory

-Contact-Rich Dynamic Planning for Safe Manipulation and Control
+Contact-Rich Planning for Safe Whole-arm Manipulation and Control

-This experience has been absolutely crucial with regards to understanding and experiencing the full cycle of research PhD students and professional researchers go through from first author perspective.
-I worked on my own research project with complete independence other than weekly advisor meetings, performing literature review, narrowing down key exploration topics and strategies, building code infrastructure, deriving and testing various original algorithms, testing my methods, adjusting my focus, and writing reports on my findings.
+This experience has been absolutely crucial with regards to understanding and experiencing the full cycle of research.
+I worked on my own research project with complete independence other than weekly advisor meetings: performing literature review, narrowing down key exploration topics and strategies, building code infrastructure, deriving and implementing various original algorithms, testing my methods, adjusting my focus, iterating, and writing reports on my findings.

-I led hardware experiments for a paper under review, for which I was in charge of training a latent dynamics model on robot manipulation tasks using various sensor modalities, focusing on robotic assistance and pHRI scenarios.
-Such modalities include whole-arm tactile sensors, an RGB-D camera, and joint states and velocities over time.
+For a separate paper (in development), I was in charge of training a latent dynamics model on robot manipulation tasks using various sensor modalities, focusing on robotic assistance and pHRI scenarios.
+These included whole-arm tactile sensors, an RGB-D camera, and proprioception (joint states and velocities over time).
 By capturing and predicting complex contact-rich interactions, the latent model improves the performance of model predictive control for manipulation tasks with whole-arm contact.
-My task included determining which scenarios would be best for demonstrating the method, setting up and running experiments, and writing the experimentation and results section of the paper.
+I determined which scenarios would be best for demonstrating the method, set up and ran experiments, and wrote parts of the paper.

 Next